Our Clinical Simulation Learning Centre is one of the most significant areas in health sciences education at Humber's School of Health Sciences.

 Nursing, for example, is a "hands on" profession but, when learning to respond to people's health issues, training in a live situation is not always an efficient or safe way of teaching.
 Simulation education is a proven method of supporting learning in a low risk situation while being introduced to, and integrating, increasingly complex scenarios within the education process.
 This supports graduates to practice the complex task of integrating knowledge, skill and critical thinking and decision-making - learning to multi-task in the busy practice environment.

-The Simulation Lab includes 20 full body patient simulators ranging from medium to high fidelity, they represent the age range of infant, child and adult.
+The Clinical Simulation Learning Centre includes 20 full body patient simulators ranging from medium to high fidelity, they represent the age range of infant, child and adult.
 During the simulations, students are able to assess various medical situations and respond with appropriate treatments measures such as, inserting IV's, medication delivery, various oxygen delivery procedures, tracheotomy care etc. The hi-fidelity patient simulators also include vocal responses and heart and lung sounds.
-The simulation lab is an essential learning environment where students are able to work, learn and practice in a risk free setting.
+The Clinical Simulation Learning Centre is an essential learning environment where students are able to work, learn and practice in a risk free setting.